-Family and friends should let the sufferer know that they are here to support them and listen to their worries, concerns and fears without being judgemental.
-If the new mother is hesitant to speak, then the partner and others should encourage and support her to open up about her feelings.
+As family and friends of a person suffering from postpartum depression, you should reassure them that you are there to listen to them.
+If the new mother is hesitant to speak, then the partner and others should encourage her to open up about her feelings.

 3. Be supportive

 Support from loved ones is very important when it comes to overcoming depression.
-You should let the affected person know that you are here to support and help them.
-Let them understand that they are not alone.
-The American Psychiatric Association suggests “Try offering to help with household tasks or watching the baby while she gets some rest or visits friends.”
+You should let the affected person know that they are not alone.
+If possible, try to help with household chores or taking care of the baby.
 This is a vital aspect of postpartum depression treatment.

 4. Encourage them to seek help